GrzegorzPaprzycki/Phrase-Finder-React/README.md

 --------------

 ## What is this?
-Phrase Finder is an application which help us searching for any phrase we want to.
+Phrase Finder is an application which helps us searching for any phrase we want to.

 ## Why it was created?
 It was originally created for MAN Bus to support busses configurating.
 This version is rework to neutral version after considering privacy issue.